+October is Cyber Security Awareness Month (CSAM), and one of the oldest tricks cyber criminals have used is phishing emails.
 Phishing emails have come a long way since they first appeared on the cyber scene nearly 30 years ago.
 Gone are the days when a phishing email’s biggest red flag was that it was from someone claiming to be a Nigerian prince.
-Phishing emails today are more targeted and more sophisticated than ever, and if you’re not careful, you might just get hooked.
+So, how to detect phishing emails?
+Especially when they are more targeted and more sophisticated than ever, and if you’re not careful, you might just get hooked.

 Canadians have been spending more time online since the start of the pandemic, and that means we’re all facing a higher probability of dealing with a phishing attack.
-According to Statistics Canada,
+Statistics Canada has reported troubling trends.

-- 34 per cent of Canadians have dealt with a phishing attack since the start of the pandemic, 14 per cent of whom reported that COVID-related news was used as bait;
+• 34% of Canadians have dealt with a phishing attack since the start of the pandemic, 14% of whom reported that COVID-related news was used as bait

-- 42 per cent of Canadians have experienced at least one type of cyber security incident since the start of the pandemic; and
+• 42% of Canadians have experienced at least one type of cyber security incident since the start of the pandemic

-- of those who reported an incident, 36 per cent experienced some sort of loss as a result, whether a loss of time, data or money.
+• 36% of those who reported an incident experienced some sort of loss as a result—time, data or money.

 Phishing emails are always evolving.
 Are you keeping up?
 Read the following phishing guide to find out how you can catch that phish before it reels you in.